Qiskit/rustworkx/docs/source/tutorial/dags.rst

 operation on each qubit is a measurement on ``q_0`` that is stored in ``c_0`` and ``q_1`` that is stored in ``c_1``.

-We can represent this quantum circuit as a directed acyclic graph like qiskit does internally with:
+We can represent this quantum circuit as a directed acyclic graph like Qiskit does internally with:

 .. jupyter-execute::